AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project_database/link_types.rst

 - **default** - This link type exists to facilitate the creation of networks when link types are irrelevant.
 The identifying letter for this mode is **y**.
-  That is right, you have from a to x to create your own link types. :-D
+  That is right, you have from a to x to create your own link types, as well as all upper-case letters of the alphabet

 .. _adding_new_link_types: